“What you wanna do for your birthday, Jo?” I asked my BFF.

 DAY 1- the arrival and botanical heritage trail

 We voyaged over a tropical rain forest via an ATR 72 into a plane of viridescent vegetation.
 The earlier departure into Mulu was significantly delayed due to mist, rendering a visual approach unfeasible.
-So I sight with relief when our 20 minutes flight conclude seamlessly (from the perspective of a passenger, discounting all possible undisclosed cockpit complications).
+So I sigh with relief when our 20 minutes flight conclude seamlessly (from the perspective of a passenger, discounting all possible undisclosed cockpit complications).

 At the arrival hall, a nice girl named Diana stood patiently with an A4 paper- “CP LEE & JOANNE LIM” printed in capital letters.
 Walter from CBS’s Scorpion once said that “there’s an endorphin release you get from seeing your name on a sign at the airport.
 It’s an indication of forethought.”
 I concur.